opnfv/ipv6/docs/release/userguide/docker-ipv6-simple-cluster-topology.rst

 Using external switches or routers allows you to enable IPv6 communication between containers on different hosts.
-We have two physical hosts: Host1 & Host2, and we will study here two scenarios: one with Switch and the other one with router on the top of hierarchy connecting those 2 hosts.
+We have two physical hosts: Host1 & Host2, and we will study here two scenarios: one with Switch and the other one with router on the top of hierarchy, connecting those 2 hosts.
 Both hosts host a pair of containers in a cluster.
 The contents are borrowed from article [1]_ below, which can be used on any Linux distro (CentOS, Ubuntu, OpenSUSE etc) with latest kernel.
 A sample testing is pointed in the blog